 US census, 1870

 Family Document, Files of Newman Wolfe and Doug Wolfe.
-There is no label indicating whether this is Martha Lott or Clara Brenizer.
+There was no label with names, and no indication of whether this was Martha Lott or Clara Brenizer.

 US census, 1880